bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- light rain
+- moderate rain
-- 78% humidity
+- 76% humidity
-- 9 mph wind
+- 5 mph wind

-0.4 inches of rain in the past 24 hours
+0.9 inches of rain in the past 24 hours

 ## Temperature Comparison